Compressed decision problems in hyperbolic groups: The compressed word problem for hyperbolic groups

-\begin{proof} Set $\calG = (V, S, \rho)$.
 Applying Lemma~\ref{lem-CNF} we may assume that $\calG$ is in Chomsky normal form.
 Introducing a new start variable, if needed, we may assume that $\rho(S)$ has the form $A \teth{1, 1}$ for a variable $A$.
 We do this to force the evaluation of $\calG$ to be shortlex reduced, not just geodesic.
 By removing unused variables, we can assume that $S$ has maximal height and maximal tether-height among all variables.
 This implies that, for all $A \in V$, the tether-depth of $A$ is greater than zero.
+Finally, for every variable $A \in V$ such that $\rho(A) = BC$ with $B,C \in V$ we can assume that

+To ensure this property we add dummy variables to $\calG$, with productions of the form $X\teth{1, 1}$, as needed.